-GASB Statement No. 83 establishes criteria for determining the timing and pattern of recognition of a liability and a corresponding deferred outflow of resources for asset retirement obligations.
-The implementation of GASB Statement No. 83 did not have an effect on the financial statements of the OMEGA.
+GASB Statement No. 90 improves the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and improves the relevance of financial statement information for certain component units.
+The implementation of GASB Statement No. 90 did not have an effect on the financial statements of OMEGA.